British Columbia car insurance calculator.

 • Inverse liability protection: If you get into an accident in a part of Canada or the U.S. that has laws against filing a claim against the other party involved, your Autoplan policy will cover up to 100% of the cost to repair your car (less if you’re at-fault).

-Optional car insurance coverages in British Columbia
+Optional car insurance coverage in British Columbia

 • Collision coverage: This coverage will pay to repair or replace your car if it has been involved in a collision.